premAI-io/state-of-open-source-ai/models.md

 ### Language

-[Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) shows us that Falcon 180B is currently just ahead of Meta's Llama 2 70B, and TII claims that it ranks just behind OpenAI's GPT 4, and performs on par with Google's PaLM 2 Large, which powers Bard, despite being half the size of the model.
-But it required 4x more compute to train and it's 2.5 times larger compared to llama-2, which makes it not so cost-effective for commercial usages.
+[Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) shows us that Falcon 180B is currently just ahead of Meta's LLaMA-2 70B, and TII claims that it ranks just behind OpenAI's GPT 4, and performs on par with Google's PaLM-2 Large, which powers Bard, despite being half the size of the model.
+But it required 4x more compute to train and it's 2.5 times larger compared to LLaMA-2, which makes it not so cost-effective for commercial usages.

 For practical commercial usage models ranging below 14B parameters has been a good candidate, and [](#mistral-7b), [LLaMA-2-7b](#llama-2), [Persimmon-8B](#persimmon-8b) does a great job showing that.